pepperpepperpepper/OpenDroidPDF/plan.md

   - Definition of done:
     - On Linux, opening `.docx`/`.doc` works end-to-end and can export an annotated PDF.

-- [ ] W2 — Android conversion (v1: guided external conversion; v2 optional)
+- [ ] W2a — Android conversion fallback (no Office Pack installed)
-  - v1 (ship this first; best UX while keeping the main APK small):
-    - Implement Office Pack detection + binding:
+  - When a `.docx`/`.doc` is selected and Office Pack is not installed:
-      - if Office Pack installed + signature matches → convert in-app and open the derived PDF.
-      - else → show a dialog that offers:
+    - show a dialog explaining “Import as PDF”,
-        - “Install Office Pack” (if we have a known distribution path),
-        - or “Open in another app to convert to PDF” (`ACTION_VIEW`) as fallback.
+    - offer `ACTION_VIEW` (“Open in another app to convert to PDF”) and instructions to return by opening the produced PDF.
-    - Add a deterministic Genymotion smoke that asserts:
-      - when Office Pack is not installed, the guidance dialog is shown (no crash).
+  - Add a deterministic Genymotion smoke asserting the dialog is shown (no crash).
-      - when Office Pack is installed (later, once we have it), conversion succeeds and the reader opens the PDF.
-  - v2 (optional later, only if we accept the size/complexity):
-    - bundle a full engine into Office Pack (e.g., LibreOfficeKit/Collabora) for high-fidelity `.doc/.docx → PDF`.
   - Definition of done:
-    - Android provides a clear user path; no silent failure; the reader opens the derived PDF; Save gating remains correct (“origin=Word”).
+    - Android provides a clear user path when Office Pack is absent; no silent failure; Save gating remains correct (“origin=Word”).

+- [ ] W2b — Android Office Pack integration (skeleton)
+  - Main app:
+    - implement Office Pack detection + signature verification,
+    - bind to the converter service and route conversions through it.
+  - Office Pack (new APK / module):
+    - ship a minimal converter service implementing the contract, but it may return “conversion unsupported” initially.
+  - Add a deterministic Genymotion smoke asserting:
+    - when Office Pack is installed + signature matches, the app routes through the Office Pack and surfaces a clear error if conversion is unsupported.
+  - Definition of done:
+    - In-app conversion path is wired end-to-end with secure binding (even if the engine is stubbed).

+- [ ] W2c — Android Office Pack engine (high fidelity)
+  - Implement real `.doc/.docx → PDF` conversion inside Office Pack (engine choice TBD; LibreOfficeKit/Collabora is the likely candidate).
+  - Update the Genymotion smoke so that with Office Pack installed it:
+    - converts a fixture Word file → opens the derived PDF → asserts non-blank render (and optionally a known token via text extraction).
+  - Definition of done:
+    - With Office Pack installed, `.docx` opens end-to-end and behaves like an imported (non-writable) document.

 - [ ] W3 — Sidecar + export semantics for imported docs
   - Imported Word docs use sidecar persistence only (same behavior as EPUB / read-only PDF).